The Jazz Singer (1980 film): International reception

 David Robinson in The Times observed:

 If it was a dubious notion in the first place to remake The Jazz Singer (the 1953 version with Danny Thomas should have been ample warning) it was an even bigger mistake to update it to 1980.
 Samson Raphaelson's original play of 1925 was suggested by the early life of Al Jolson.
 In 1927, when it was first filmed, the issues which motivate the plot the problems of Jewish immigrants trying to integrate into American society, the opposition of the new life in the new land to the old racial and religious traditions-were still fairly close to the memory.

-In 1980 though it all seems part of a long-ago past; the singer's sense of guilt is barely comprehensible and the lachrymose old cantor who rends his garments because his son goes off to showbiz and a shiksa girl is as anachronistic as Rip Van Winkle.
+In 1980 though it all seems part of a long-ago past; the singer's sense of guilt is barely comprehensible and the lachrymose old cantor who rends his garments because his son goes off to showbiz and a shiksa girl is as anachronistic as "Rip Van Winkle".
 It makes matters no more credible when the old man recollects tearfully how Momma (remember-in the original she was the one to whom the screen's first spoken words were addressed) was gunned down by terrorists somewhere or other.

 Maybe the story does not really matter any more, since it is really only a device for one long Neil Diamond concert.
 But there is another thing: surely the question of trade description enters into calling the film The Jazz Singer, since, whatever else he is, Neil Diamond is not that.
 He is what is called in the business (I believe) MOR, or middle-of-the-road between rock and pop.
 He has developed a sort of family-style rock, with the rough edges removed so that mums and dads (and even weepy old cantors, with a little persuasion) can clap along.

 Awards and nominations

 Neil Diamond was nominated for both a Golden Globe Award and a Golden Raspberry Award for the same role in this movie, winning the latter.
-The only other actors to be nominated for both awards for one performance were Pia Zadora, James Coco and Orson Welles, in 1982, with the former uniquely winning both.